shivamangina/AI-Voice-Agents-livekit/README.md

 # Customer Support Agent Swarm 🚀

+Use this https://github.com/openai/openai-agents-python and create a project using swarms

 A real-time multi-agent orchestration system for customer support augmentation, built with ElizaOS and Chainlink for the Chromion Hackathon.

 ## 🎯 Project Overview